 - If you’ve included a specific action in your emails, track whether people do these.
 For example, if you include a survey, how many people respond?

 Now you know why email automation is so useful for small businesses, all you need to do is get started on yours.
-Get started with my Autoresponder Planning Worksheet.
+Fill in your details below to receive my free Autoresponder Planning Worksheet.

 Also published on Medium.